verdantlearn/gis-beginner-oe4bw/modules/Representing-Data/_posts/2000-03-06-represent-your-data.md

 published: false
 ---

-## Representing your data: Which model works best?
+## Representing your field data

-> <NEEDS WORK!>

-What data do you collect in the field?
-What kinds of data have you worked with in the past?
+What kind of geospatial data do **you** collect in the field?
+What do you think is the appropriate geospatial data model for your own data: vector or raster?
+If vector, are your layers points, lines or polygons?
+If raster, are they thematic or continuous?

-What is the best data model for your own data?
-Is this an easy or a difficult decision?
-Is there any ambiguity about which data model (raster, vector, or another) you should choose?
+Is it an easy or a difficult decision?
+Is there any ambiguity about which data model you should use?

-Share your examples of vector/raster datasets in the discussion topic below, plus any questions you may have
+Share your examples of vector and raster datasets in the discussion topic below, plus any questions you may have

 <div id='discourse-comments'></div>